sogukma/DataWarehouseDataLake/README.md

 # DataWarehouseDataLake
-- Authors:	Benjamin Hohl and Malik Sogukoglu
+- Authors:	B. Hohl and Malik Sogukoglu
 - Group:		12
 - Lecturers:	José Mancera, Michael Kaufmann and Luis Terán
 - Module:		Data Warehouse and Data Lake Systems
-- Date:		April 21, 2021
+- Date:		April 22, 2021

 In this project, a data pipeline was developed in Apache Airflow in combination with the PostgreSQL database.
 The intention was to explore the real estate market in Seattle and Boston with the given data in order to establish a suitable investment plan in these areas.